pkp/pkp-docs/admin-guide/3.4/en/statistics.md

 You may notice historical gaps in your statistics data.
 These can arise for several reasons.
 Often it is because the application was misconfigured, the server resources were limited, or an application error prevented the logs from being processed.
 This can leave historical gaps in statistics data if the problem goes unnoticed for a while.
 When this happens, it can be difficult to restore the data.
 But it may be possible.

-To recover the data, you will need to have log files that cover that period.
+In order to recover the data, you will need to have log files that cover that period.
 These may be the application's [stats logs](/dev/documentation/en/statistics#understanding-the-log-files) or the Apache access log files.

 The sections below provide information to help you determine what log files are available and reprocess them to compile statistics.